Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 - the final attendance sheet for one event
 - a workshop-specific report
-- a file that can be shared directly with coordinators or faculty
+- a file that can be shared directly with the core/head or faculty

 ## A complete example